Tingliangstu/Lammps_tools/Deal_Lammps_dump_files/README.md

    ``` python
     python Deal_dump_files.py
    ```
-   **You can modify it carefully after running and use it freely**
+   **You can modify python version carefully after running and use it freely**
----
+  ----
 ## Example
 * For matlab version
 In the example, the `dump.main` file was processed.